rbb-data/svelte-starter/README.md

 - `use:css`: dynamically sets CSS variables
 - `use:focus`: sets focus or blur on an element
 - `use:fuzzysearch`: fuzzy searches input from a user against a dataset (using [`fuzzysort`](https://github.com/farzher/fuzzysort))
+- `use:geolocalization`: allows to search and geocode locations
 - `use:pannable`: makes an element "pannable", i.e. recognizes when an element is interacted with and tracks a pointer's position
 - `use:tooltip`: creates and destroys a (tooltip) component on interaction with an element